Facial hair in the military: Hungary

 In the Hungarian Defence Forces (Magyar Honvédség), personnel are permitted to wear facial hair.
-However, the neck must be shaven and the maximum length is 1.5 cm.
+However, the neck must be shaven, and the maximum length is 1.5 cm.
 In some cases, unit commanders can prohibit the growing of beards, but not moustaches.

 Ireland

-The growing of beards is not permitted in any branch of the Irish Defence Forces with exception of the Army Ranger Wing.
+The growing of beards is not permitted in any branch of the Irish Defence Forces except the Army Ranger Wing.
 Moustaches are permitted with permission.
 Sideburns are not allowed beyond ear length.

 Italy

-In the Italian armed forces, beards or moustaches are allowed, but well taken care of; without beards, the sideburns should reach the middle of the tragus.
+In the Italian armed forces, beards or moustaches are allowed if they are well taken care of; without beards, the sideburns should reach the middle of the tragus.
 Stubble is permitted outside of ceremonial occasions.

 Netherlands

-In the Royal Netherlands Army, officers and soldiers may only grow beards after permission has been obtained.
+In the Royal Netherlands Army, officers and soldiers may grow beards only after permission has been obtained.
 Automatic permission is given for certain medical conditions.
 Mustaches may be grown without asking permission.
 Beards are worn at times by the Royal Netherlands Marines and by Royal Netherlands Navy personnel.
 All facial hair in the Netherlands armed forces is subject to instant removal when operational circumstances demand it.
 Recent operations in Afghanistan under the ISAF have seen a trend of growing "tour beards", both for bonding and as a way of advancing contacts with the Afghan population, who regard a full beard as a sign of manhood.
 A beard without a mustache is uncommon in the Netherlands.